charleswang007/linux-kernel/README.md

 * Two files:

-1. Hello.c (Our Program code written)
+1. Hello.c (Our program code written)

 2. Makefile (Program compilation command written)

 * Function explaination:

 **Init_module()**
-Its init of kernel module.
+Is init of kernel module.
 It registers a handler for something with kernel or it replaces any of kernel function code.

 **Cleanup_module()**
 Safely unload of module.
-It does reveres of Init_module.
+It does reverse of Init_module.

 **Printk()**
 Use for kernel log information or warning.